JorgeL-SepulvedaA/Inventary-PLUS/README.md

 The app is MVC-based, which means that the app allows you to surf between a couples of modules to make your stancy more confortable doing all your work in the same places interacting with all the funcionalities.
 To understand how this work, here is a intruction for you to follow step by step to start working.
 (Still in process)

-    1. Adjust your configuration management.
+    1. Access to this link: [https://inventary-app.azurewebsites.net/].

 # Database mapping